Tag Archives: learning disabilities

 As he shrank beside me, so did my hopes of earning his approval and favor.

 This did not stop me from trying, though.
-True to my talents, I did all that I could to distract the man from the task at hand in hopes that he would overlook my musical misgivings.
+True to my talents, I did all that I could to distract the man from the task at hand hoping that he would overlook my musical misgivings.
 Maybe he would find something else about me that was likable.

-Thankfully, my feet did not reach the peddles so I only had to learn the notes and my fingerings.
+Thankfully, my feet did not reach the pedals, so I only had to learn the notes and my fingerings.
 Which was bad enough.

 “Boy!
 B!
 It’s a B.” I said.